top of page

 I’m thankful for healthy, wild fish and game on the table.
 I'm thankful for the memories represented by the wild game mounts on my walls – each a time machine transporting me back to that moment when that esteemed, honored animal’s life and my own intersected.

-I’m thankful for the camaraderie shared before, during and after many outdoors expeditions and the many new friends I’ve met in hunting and fishing camps near and far.
+I’m thankful for the camaraderie shared before, during and after many outdoors expeditions, the meals we've shared, stories we've told.
+I'm thankful for the many new friends I’ve met in hunting and fishing camps near and far.

 I’m thankful when the bobber goes down, whether I’m fishing alone or with friends.
 I’m doubly thankful when I hear squeals of delight and excitement from a young child as they watch that bobber dip and realize they may be about to catch their first fish.
 Watching many youngsters catch their first fish has been an uplifting blessing for me, something that goes well beyond “thankful.”

-So, yes, I’m thankful for fish that bite, boats that don’t leak, and glorious sunrises and sunsets on the water or in the wild that instill a sense of wonder and awe.
+So, yes, I’m thankful for fish that bite, boats that don’t leak, and glorious sunrises and sunsets on the water or in the wild - scenes that inspire a sense of wonder and awe.

 I’m thankful for the opportunities I've had to help share information about events, people and places in our great outdoors and, occasionally, offer some of my own viewpoints about conservation and what Aldo Leopold called the “land ethic,” -- or as some have termed it, “moral responsibility to the natural world.”
 I’m thankful for fellow outdoors communicators who also bring their own unique and thoughtful experiences and insights to the fore.